Sleep Apnea Treatment in NYC

 Obstructive Sleep Apnea (OSA) is a sleep disorder characterized by pauses in breathing or periods of shallow breathing during sleep.
 These pauses are usually preceded by loud snoring.
 Each pause can last 10 seconds or longer and can occur many times a night.
 There may be a choking or snorting sound as breathing resumes.
 As a result, individuals with apnea are often tired during the day.

-Our staff is trained in sleep medicine and providing effective treatment for mild to moderate sleep apnea.
+Our staff is trained in sleep medicine and an OSA device provides effective treatment for mild to moderate sleep apnea.
 The gold standard for the diagnosis of sleep apnea is a formal sleep study, and home-based studies are available.
 An evaluation by a medical doctor specializing in sleep medicine is recommended to evaluate your level of sleep apnea.

 What Causes Sleep Apnea?